eliasvasylenko/calipto-docs/_sources/modules.rst.txt

 Module names can just be symbols.
 Probably also a good idea to (optionally?) namespace by organisation / user so as to avoid collisions.

+Same goes for any other kind of name.

+if symbols are normally unqualified, ``lambda``, ``system``, etc. then how can we protect some qualified names as atoms?
+Inevitably we must EITHER protect some single unqualified symbol from being used by users, OR make cons partial!
+These both seem like an undesirable restrictions.

+So it seems we do need qualified symbols ... but these don't appear to be sufficient for our purposes!
+We want to be able to add extra qualifying context info to a symbol so that e.g. two unrelated and distinct instances of a symbol within a module can be disambiguated.

+Maybe symbols can be qualified any number of times?
+There can be operators to cons and des symbols, but they don't have to be total and they only accept names.

+The qualifier is on the left, and can be empty.

+(read-symbol (scan-string "system:in"))
+;> system:in

+(qualify-symbol 'system 'in)
+;> system:in

+(qualify-symbol 'system:stream 'in)
+;> system:stream:in

 Content Addressing
 ------------------